 VS Code is one of the most used code editors among developers, and it has some amazing features to help developers increase their coding speed.

-So in this article, I'm going to go through 20 VS Code shortcuts that I find the most convenient for me when I'm coding.
+So in this article, I'm going to go through 20 Visual Studio Code shortcuts that I find the most convenient for me when I'm coding.
 No worries if it doesn't apply to you, hopefully, there will be at least a couple of shortcuts you can learn and apply when you next open VS Code.
 Speaking of opening...

 1. Opening and closing sidebar